funkybeppe/hit-or-stand/README.md

 * Languages
     * [Python](https://www.python.org/)
-      * Python language is used for the game ran in terminal
+      * Python language is used for the game ran in terminalqew3
     * JavaScript
       * Used to run the mock terminal
     * HTML